 Jamming is a problem that needs to be done ASAP.
 However, following these troubleshoots you can solve the jamming on your own.

-But in some situation when their internal components deteriorating, chances are you will have to bring you machine to the professional mechanic.
+But in some situations when their internal components deteriorate, chances are you will have to bring your machine to the professional mechanic.
 To avoid, keep proper maintenance and cleaning of your machine.